Aym4n33/NLP/Text Classification/README.md

 - **Train-Test Split**:
   - Training data: Used to calculate priors and likelihoods.
-  - Test data: Evaluated for model accuracy and metrics.
+  - Test data: Evaluated for model metrics.

 ---